WHO WE ARE

 Before PAB came into being, the only oversight for RPD was the Civilian Review Board (CRB).
 The CRB had limited authority because it did not have the ability to: open external investigations, collect evidence, or interview witnesses.

 The PAB’s mission is much broader.
 Our goal is to bring about full transparency and accountability of findings, practices, policies and procedures of the RPD.
-We can create change in three ways:

 - Investigate allegations and practices of police wrongdoing.